-The basic ingredients of People Counter appliance consists of using multiple tools & libraries included in Intel System Studio tool suite and Computer Vision libraries.
+The basic ingredients of People Counter appliance consists of using multiple tools and libraries included in Intel® System Studio tool suite and Computer Vision libraries.
 Because these tools are designed to work with each other and designed for performance, burden on the software developer is highly reduced.
-These tools help connect sensors, build applications, use complex Math & inference libraries and improve performance using analyzers.
+These tools help connect sensors, build applications, use complex math and inference libraries and improve performance using analyzers.

 In absence of these SDKs and libraries, you would have to first shop for a series of separate software development, debugging and optimization tools.
 Your initial learning curve goes up exponentially as more software components have to be integrated.
 You would have to spend your precious time scavenging multiple community forums for critical tips and tribal knowledge.